Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Custom-Interpolators.md

 ## Supported data types
-Custom interpolators support float, vec1, vec2, vec 3, and vec4 options.
+Custom interpolators support float, vec2, vec3, and vec4 options.

 ## Channel limits
 The Custom Interpolator feature supports a maximum of 32 channels.
 A channel is equivalent to four floats.
 Each float is an interpolator variable.